 Tracks are arranged as a sequence of one or more overlapping clips of the same file type, either audio or MIDI.
-The tracks window is the main application workspace, serving as a virtual canvas of a multi-track composition arranger.
-Most of the editing operations are made on this track list-view window.
+The tracks window is the main application workspace, serving as a virtual space of a multi-track composition arranger.
+Almost of the editing operations are made on this tracks window.

-The track list-view window has two panes, the left one displays the list of tracks with their respective properties and the center-right pane is the proper track-view canvas window where main multi-track composition and arranging activity is pictured and performed.
-Tracks are stacked on horizontal strips and clips are layered on a bidimensional grid, in time sequence for each track strip.
-Time is modeled on the horizontal axis and pictured by a bar-beat scale ruler at the top of the track-view.
+The tracks window has two panes, the left one displaying the list of tracks with their respective properties and on the center-right pane is the track-view window where the main multi-track composition and arranging activity is pictured and performed.
+Tracks are stacked on horizontal strips and clips are layered on a bi-dimensional grid, in time sequence on each track strip.
+Time is modeled on the horizontal axis and pictured by a bar-beat scale ruler on the top of the track-view.
 Clips may be conveniently aligned to discrete time positions, depending on the current snap mode setting.
-When not set to "None", the snapping is always carried out to MIDI resolution, quantized to ticks per quarter note granularity.
+When not set to "None" the snapping is always carried out to MIDI resolution, quantized to ticks per quarter note granularity.

 Each track has its own user assignable colors for better visual identification.
-Audio clips are displayed with approximate waveform graphic, with peak and RMS signal envelopes, as read from the respective audio file segment.
-MIDI clips are shown as a piano-roll like graphic, with note events shown as small rectangles, depicting pitch, time and duration.
+Audio clips are displayed with an approximate waveform graphic, with peak and RMS signal envelopes, as read from the respective audio file segment.
+MIDI clips are shown as a piano-roll like graphic, with note events shown as small rectangles, depicting pitch, time and duration

 All session, track and clip editing operations are undo/redo-able.
-Discrete view zooming and track vertical resizing operations are also available.
+Discrete view zooming and track vertical resizing are also available.